Sammi’s Favorite Things: Droodles

 “Hilarious as they are, Droodles have actually been used by scientists, psychologists, and even National Geographic as research and educational tools,” Sloan continues.
 “Because they’re both simple and complex, they’ve been used to foster imagination and humor in kids and to prompt memory and cognitive skills in adults.
 The delight of Droodles is that there’s something for everyone.”
 (Or as Roger’s Mad Libs partner Leonard Stern put it: “The bestthing about Droodles is that anyone can do them, and the worst thing is that everyone does.”)

-See also Sammi's Favorite Things/Hair Product of the Year: Aunt Jackie's Curls and Coils
+See also Sammi's Favorite Things: TV Show of the Year

 This is a one-of-a-kind collection of humor and history.
 Millennials and Baby Boomers alike are in for a treat with the release of The Ultimate DroodlesCompendium, which is available in paperback wherever books are sold as of Spring 2019.